Don's "Whom We Might Be" Story

 I do hope to live on into the 2080's ;)

-It was also *extremely* good luck that my life didn't begin several hundred years earlier, shared below in my story!
+It was also *extremely* good luck that my life didn't begin several hundred years earlier, as shared below!

 My paternal familial surname of